Photograph by Rus Bowden

 Less than five minutes later, Angel knew their destination.

 The Kate Shelly Bridge was one of the tallest double-track bridges in the country and the only thing for which Boone was known.
-Billy slammed on the brakes in front of the woods that bisected the bridge, and Jacob flew off the seat.
+Billy slammed on the brakes in front of the woods bisecting the bridge, and Jacob flew off the seat.
 No one spoke.
-They were parked beneath low-hanging branches that scratched at the hood.
+They were parked beneath low-hanging branches scratching at the hood.
 Everyone got out.

 "But we're not supposed to," Jacob said.